bzmark/Saturated-Point-Processes/README.md

 <img src="https://github.com/bzmark/Saturated-Point-Processes/blob/master/AR(1)%20NN%20and%20Sparsity/equation.png" />
 </p>

 Where g is a saturation function which forces stability of the process.
-To estimate the matrix A we use regularized MLE for the following penalties:
+To estimate the matrix A we use regularized MLE with the following penalties:

 * l_1 norm
 * Nuclear norm